cmusatyalab/wcacourse/README.md

 ![image](https://github.com/cmusatyalab/wcacourse/assets/6760112/dc5138ed-50f2-45a5-8611-645cf6e8f154)

 * Create a new task.
-Before opening it, ...
-* Upload the videos you captured.
+Before opening it, upload the videos you captured into the task.

 ## Annotate the Dataset
 In this step, you are labeling the objects and sub-assemblies in your application.
 You will use [CVAT](https://docs.cvat.ai/docs/) to do the labeling (*aka annotation*).